Modern Pascal Built-in Data Types

 |Var Points:Array[Fail..Pass] of Integer;||Var A:Array[0..6] of Array[0..4] of Array[0..9] of Integer;|

 Dynamic Arrays are similar to static arrays as far a the component type, however, they are useful when you do not know the upper limit in advance.
 Using the SetLength() command you can dynamically increase and decrease the size of the zero based array.

 |Var A:Array of Integer;||Var A:Array of Array of Integer;|

 |Var S:Array of String;||Var S:Array of Array of String;|

-Functions cannot return the definition array of type, however, these predefined type macros can be returned as function results.
+Functions cannot return the definition array of type, however, these predefined type aliases can be returned as function results.

 |Defined Array Type||Equivalent Dynamic Array Definition|

 |TWordBoolArray;||Array of WordBool;|

 |TUnicodeCharArray;||Array of UnicodeChar;|